sprinklej/SYSC3303/Assignment_02/ReadMe.txt

 ——Purpose
 This project lets chefs make sandwiches out of 3 ingredients - bread, peanut butter, and jam.
 There is an agent which has unlimited availability of all 3 ingredients.
-The agent puts 2 out of the 3 ingredienta onto a table.
+The agent puts 2 out of the 3 ingredients onto a table.
 There is also three chefs, each with an unlimited supply of only one of the 3 ingredients, each chef has a different unlimited ingredient.
 The chef who has the unlimited supply of the ingredient that the agent did not place on the table, takes the ingredients from the table (leaving the table empty) makes a sandwich and eats it.
 This process of the agent supplying 2 ingredients and the chefs taking the ingredients to makes sandwiches repeats - 20 times total.